 As well as from the United Reformed Church, other attendees have come from the Church of England, Quakers and the Methodist Church but we are also keen to welcome those who have been disengaged with any church and want to know how we can still be involved in a church.
 Attendance at a church or any belief is not a requirement - indeed all are welcome!

 Venue & Meeting Times

-We are curreently meeting monthly on Wednesday evenings from 7.30 - 9.15 in Tavistock United Reformed Church, Russell Street, Tavistock, PL19 8BD
+We are currently meeting monthly on either a Tuesday or a Wednesday evening from 7.30 - 9.15 in Tavistock United Reformed Church, Russell Street, Tavistock, PL19 8BD

 Tavistock URC used to have a Bible Study group meeting weekly for many years.
 Attendance was small and eventually the group closed.
 About 5 years ago a few members wanted to start it again.
 So a varied programme was devised including: film evenings, lectures and courses on DVDs, fish & chip suppers, learning and singing new hymns/songs especially those from the Iona Community.
 Our programme has been advertised in the local press and people from other churches have been made welcome.